THE EXPANSION DRAFT

 ADDITIONAL PLAYS YOU CAN CALL

-As your team’s quarterback, you can choose to make some other calls.
-We highly recommend that you don’t call a random audible when running your business.
+As your team’s quarterback, you will undoubtedly make some other important calls.
+We highly recommend that you don’t call an audible on the fly when running your business.
 Instead, you want to execute the plays you’ve already planned in your mind and on paper, such as those in your business plan.
 Winging it is no way to win a championship.

 In addition to opening another location, you can opt to make these calls to grow your business over time: